mindvessel/django-project-template/README.md

-# Django 4.2 Project Template
+# Mindvessel Project Template for Django 4.2

 Replace this README file with your own project's info.